eyalnaor/VideoRollingShutter/README.md

 * **input_RS_folder** - input folder for multiple directories of RS frames.
 For instance:   input_RS_folder/vid1/{001.png, 002.png,...},   input_RS_folder/vid2/{001.png, 002.png,...}
 * **input_in_name** - string that is in the RS frames' names.
 Enables using datasets that have RS and GS together in the same folder.
 * **cleanup_during_run** - if 'true' - will delete intermediary results, and save only the final ones.
 Recommended for memory reasons.
-* **DAIN_env_python_path** - As detailed in the Environment section - path to the python interpreter compiled for DAIN.
-For the full list of parameters please refer to the comments inside config.json
 * **MergeNet_config/loading_model/checkpoint** - path to trained MergeNet model.
 If provided - evals MergeNet using this ckpt instead of retraining MergeNet.
 Default network provided - The network trained on Carla-RS, as detailed in paper.